Ensono/amido.github.io/docs/testing/testing_overview.md

 #### Contract Testing with Pact

 Contract testing ensures that the interactions between services are working as expected.
-Ensono Stacks uses [Pact](https://docs.pact.io/) for consumer-driven contract testing.
+Ensono Stacks uses [Pact](https://docs.pact.io/) for Bi-Directional contract testing.
 For further information please refer to the [API Contract Testing with Pact](./contract_testing_pact.md) documentation.

 ### Functional Testing
 #### ServiceBus Testing